-- Local commands (SC=LOCAL)

-- interlocked (normal), or

-- non-interlocked switching.
+- interlocked (normal), or - non-interlocked switching.

-The 6MD66 is equipped with two key switches.
+The 6MD665 is equipped with two key switches.
 The bottom switch is reserved for the switching mode.
 The "Normal" position allows interlocked switching while the "Interlocking OFF" position allows non-interlocked switching.

 The following switching modes (remote) are defined: